joshuaballoch/joshuaballoch.github.io/_posts/2018-02-28-testing-lambda-functions.md

 In researching this topic, I came across a few approaches, most notably [placebo](https://github.com/garnaat/placebo), discussed in [this post](https://serverless.zone/unit-and-integration-testing-for-lambda-fc9510963003), and [moto](https://github.com/spulec/moto).
 Placebo acts as a request-recorder of sorts - it will allow you to record calls to AWS and then play them back later.
 Moto's approach is to mock out AWS services entirely, in a stateful way.
 Your code still can make calls to create and alter resources, and it will appear as though these changes are actually being made.
 However, this is all happening in moto's mocked services, not on AWS directly.

-Personally, I think that moto's approach is a lot more flexible.
+I think that moto's approach is a lot more flexible.
 Using it, we can enable testing through state verification.
 If we alter the implementation or add new behaviour, there aren't any recorded or manually mocked requests to update.
 Tests will depend on `moto` correctly mocking AWS services - but as a tradeoff, I think this is a worthwhile one.

 With this in mind, let's TDD a Lambda function, using `moto` and `pytest` for testing, and Serverless to get it deployed to AWS.

-This post uses as its starting point the basic Lamdba setup created in the [first post](/up-and-running-lambda) of this series, [which can be downloaded here.](https://github.com/joshuaballoch/deploying-lambda/tree/399de54dc9b0d5ce7cdd8298abe91a27f084971f)
+This post uses as its starting point the basic Lamdba setup created in the [first post](/up-and-running-lambda) of this series, [which can be downloaded here.](https://github.com/joshuaballoch/deploying-lambda/tree/399de54dc9b0d5ce7cdd8298abe91a27f084971f).
+There are also links to the code at different points in this tutorial at the bottom of the post.

 ## Getting Started